Appeal court confirms Ononogbu as authentic Abia APC chairman

 On 18th February 2022, the High Court of Ukwa assumed jurisdiction to hear the said case.

-On 22nd February, 2022, APC and others filed an appeal against the Ruling of Hon justice C.H Ahuchogu, vide appeal No CA/OW/45/2022. [email protected] ORS VS DAVIES JUMBO @6ORS.
+On 22nd February, 2022, APC and others filed an appeal against the Ruling of Hon justice C.H Ahuchogu, vide appeal No CA/OW/45/[email protected] ORS VS DAVIES JUMBO @6ORS.

 The Appeal Court further held that it “cannot be dragged by the Applicants to grant their motion, in that the suit at Ukwa High Court is not maintainable and or justiciable in any court of law in Nigeria.”